Tanishka15/SpendwiseAI/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## 📌 Why This Project?

+This is the **ultimate resume project** to:

+- Demonstrate full-stack proficiency
+- Showcase modern AI integration
+- Build a production-ready, scalable finance platform

 ## Learn More